daacaceressa/Curves/source.md

 ## Bézier curves: Properties

+1. A Bézier curve can be split into two Bézier curves<!-- .element: class="fragment" data-fragment-index="1"-->
-1. A Bézier curve is a polynomial of degree $n$ (one less than the total number of control points)<!-- .element: class="fragment" data-fragment-index="1"-->
+2. A Bézier curve is a polynomial of degree $n$ (one less than the total number of control points)<!-- .element: class="fragment" data-fragment-index="2"-->
-2. The curve interpolates the first and last control points<!-- .element: class="fragment" data-fragment-index="2"-->
+3. The curve interpolates the first and last control points<!-- .element: class="fragment" data-fragment-index="3"-->
     1. $P(0)=p_0$
     2. $P(1)=p_n$
-3. The tangent at the extreme control points lies along the line defined by the extreme point and the one adjacent to it<!-- .element: class="fragment" data-fragment-index="3"-->
+4. The start and end of the curve is tangental to the start and end section of the control polygon<!-- .element: class="fragment" data-fragment-index="4"-->
     1. `$P'(0)=-n p_0 +n p_1$`
     2. `$P'(1)=-n p_{n-1} + n p_n$`
-4. The curve lies within the (control points) convex hull<!-- .element: class="fragment" data-fragment-index="4"-->
+5. The curve lies within the (control points) convex hull<!-- .element: class="fragment" data-fragment-index="5"-->
     * `$\sum BEZ_{k,n}(u)=1, k=0,1,2,...,n$`

 V:

 ## Bézier curves: Design techniques

-Joining Bezier segments
+Joining Bézier segments

-> Property 3: The tangent at the extreme control points lies along the line defined by the extreme point and the one adjacent to it
+> Property 3: The start and end of the curve is tangental to the start and end section of the control polygon

 Example for $(G^{0}, G^{1} and) C^{1}$ continuity